Paul-Anderson2/Crowdfunding_ETL/README.md

 Four csv files generated in the Jupyter Notebook code, transformed, and then used in the
 tables generated for the SQL database 'crowdfunding.db'

+In the 'screenshots' folder, there are screenshots for each of the tables in the SQL db,
+demonstrating that the tables were properly formatted and populated with the data